Tabitha Chaŵinga: Paris Saint-Germain (loan), 2023–2024

 Chaŵinga joined Paris Saint-Germain on a season long loan deal.
 Chaŵinga reunited with manager Gérard Prêcheur, under whom she had worked during the 2018–19 CWSL season with Jiangsu Suning.
 However, he left the position in September 2023.

 Chaŵinga scored her first goal for PSG in a 1–0 victory away at Saint-Etienne.
 She also became the first Malawian to play and score in the UEFA Women's Champion's League with her goal in a 1–1 tie with Manchester United.

 In the 74th minute against BK Häcken in the first leg of the 2023–24 Champions League quarterfinal, Chaŵinga scored the winning goal making it 2–1.

 International career

 Chaŵinga serves as captain for Malawi.

 Due to club football, Chaŵinga was absent from Malawi's 2023 victory in the COSAFA Women's Championship.

-In February 2025 returned from France to join other Malawian players picked to play Zambia.
+In February 2025 she returned from France to join other Malawian players picked to play Zambia.
 She was one of seven players based abroad who were included in Lovemore Fazili's Malawi squad.
-Sabinah Thom and Chimwemwe Madise also made the team and they are contracted to play in the Democratic Republic of Congo while Rose Kabzere also returned from France.
+Sabinah Thom and Chimwemwe Madise also made the team and they were contracted to play in the Democratic Republic of Congo while Rose Kabzere also returned from France.
 Bernadette Mkandawire was with Vanessa Chikupira in Zambia and Temwa Chawinga joined them from America.